-Mrs Heather Hancock is Chair of the Food Standards Agency, non-executive Chair of Wavelength Limited, and Chairman of the Development Board for St John’s College Cambridge.
+Mrs Heather Hancock is Chair of the Food Standards Agency, non-executive director of Rural Solutions Ltd, and a Deputy Lord Lieutenant for North Yorkshire.
 She was a Managing Partner of Deloitte in the UK from 2007 until 2014, and also served as a member of Deloitte’s global leadership team and as an elected member of the UK firm’s governance Board.
-During her career with Deloitte, Mrs Hancock led Deloitte's services to the Olympic and Paralympic movements globally, including in delivering the London 2012 Games.
-She was Deputy Chair and Senior Independent Director of the IAAF World Athletics Championships and IPC Athletics Championships from 2012 to 2016.
+During her career with Deloitte, Mrs Hancock led Deloitte's services to the Olympic and Paralympic movements globally, including delivering the London 2012 Games.
+She was Deputy Chair of the IAAF World Athletics Championships and IPC Athletics Championships from 2012 to 2016.
 Mrs Hancock has served as a Trustee, and chair of the audit committee, of The Prince’s Trust, the International Business Leaders Forum and as a Director of the Global Social Progress Initiative.
+She chaired the Development Board of St John’s College Cambridge for several years until 2018.
 In June 2014, she reported on a year-long independent review of bias and impartiality in the BBC's Rural Affairs coverage.
 Mrs Hancock was appointed a Lieutenant of the Royal Victorian Order in the 2013 New Year Honours, in recognition of her service to the Royal Family.
-Her career includes roles as Private Secretary to three Home Secretaries, Chief Executive of The Millennium Commission and of the Yorkshire Dales National Park Authority, and she chaired the BBC’s advisory Committee on Rural Affairs.
-Mrs Hancock is married with two children (both of whom have attended Giggleswick), and lives in North Yorkshire.
+Her career includes roles as Private Secretary to three Home Secretaries, and Chief Executive of The Millennium Commission and of the Yorkshire Dales National Park Authority.
+Mrs Hancock is married with two children (both of whom have attended Giggleswick) and lives in North Yorkshire.

 Mrs Hancock is Chair of the Finance and Strategy Committee and an ex-officio member of all the Governors’ Committees.